 Outside of France, distributors represent almost all sales (94% of total) and 34 different distributors work with Lux.
-In some cases these are sole distributor in a country such as Intermed in Turkey or Art Amiran in Iran, but in larger markets there are typically multiple distributors such as Ifrec and Swiss Beauty Point in Switzerland, Intercosmetics and Natali in Canada, and 5 different distributors in Spain.
+In some cases these are sole distributor in a country as in Turkey or in Iran, but in larger markets there are typically multiple distributors.
 As such no single distributor has more than 13% of Lux's whole export market, and 90% of Lux's export distribution is shared between 20 distributors in 5 different markets.

-A recent deal with Dectro International in Canada allows Dectro, which is one of the market leaders in permanent hair reduction and aesthetic treatment devices, to sell Lux Esthflash3 devices under its own brand and model name (Apilux SmartPro).
-This deal, which recognises the unique capabilities of Lux's devices, has already generated 9 Original Equipment Manufacturer unit sales to Dectro in the 12 months from July 2010 - more than 65% of Lux's device sales to the Canadian market.
+A recent deal with a major international player based in Canada allows this company, which is one of the market leaders in permanent hair reduction and aesthetic treatment devices, to sell Lux Esthflash3 devices under its own brand and model name (Apilux SmartPro).
+This deal, which recognises the unique capabilities of Lux's devices, has already generated 9 Original Equipment Manufacturer unit sales to the company in the 12 months from July 2010 - more than 65% of Lux's device sales to the Canadian market.
 The agreement includes supply of Lux's patented lamp cartridges and optical waveguides.